Fight The Imperial Forces – Force Inc./Riot Beats/Mille Plateaux (1995)

 (Force Inc)

 The 8th installment in the series of label compilations with which Force Inc. present the “best of” their recent 12″ releases.
-This vo-lume collects Love Inc. [Respect, New Jack City Part 1], Ian Pooley [Twin Gods], Ultrahigh [Killerbees of Guatemala], Absolute [Class of 1987], Bizz O.D.
+This volume collects Love Inc. [Respect, New Jack City Part 1], Ian Pooley [Twin Gods], Ultrahigh [Killerbees of Guatemala], Absolute [Class of 1987], Bizz O.D.
 [I’m Coming Out of Your Speakers], Mike Ink [Fragile], Black One [Electronic Percussion Part One], Jammin Unit [Drum Unit 1], Cristian Vogel [Sub Aqua (Sativa Mix)], Jaguar [01] and Biochip C. [Zek], and ranges from more commercial Space Disco workouts to harder underground acid tech.
 So all the family is joined together again, from Walker (as Black One) to Alec Empire (as Jaguar), and you know what to expect, a quality dancefloor compilation from the more accessible end of the spectrum that – at least for me gets better and better in its course and peaks with Biochips track from the ‘Psychoslugs’ ep.

-We also included a discography, but for a more comprehensive list with more information, we refer here to discogs.com: Force Inc. Music Works, Force Inc. Limited, Riot Beats, Mille Plateaux
+In the print edition of Alien Underground we also included a discography, but for a more comprehensive list with more information, we refer here to discogs.com: Force Inc. Music Works, Force Inc. Limited, Riot Beats, Mille Plateaux

 Related Posts